The Ultimate Carmel-by-the-Sea Weekend Getaway Guide: 2-Day Itinerary

 After breakfast, hop in your car and make your way just north of town to visit the 17-Mile Drive in Pebble Beach.
 This scenic drive takes visitors along the gorgeous, rocky coast, and cuts through beautiful forested areas that are home to native Monterey cypress trees.

-You’ll enter through the Carmel Gate (located on the northern edge of Carmel-by-the-Sea), where you’ll pay the admission fee, which is currently $12 per vehicle.
+You’ll enter through the Carmel Gate (located on the northern edge of Carmel-by-the-Sea), where you’ll pay the per vehicle admission fee.
 There are plenty of amazing stops on the 17-Mile Drive, but some highlights include the Lone Cypress, Ghost Trees at Pescadero Point, and Crocker Grove.

 Once you’ve completed the drive, you have two choices.
 You can either make your way back towards Carmel, or you can exit through the Pacific Grove Gate (on the northern end of the drive) to make a quick stop in Pacific Grove (a neighborhood adjacent to Monterey) for lunch.